AmosPulse/proof-stamp/GITHUB_SETUP.md

 ## Troubleshooting

 **No issues created?**
-- Check GITHUB_TOKEN has correct permissions
+- ❌ `REPO_TOKEN` not set or has insufficient permissions
-- Verify PROJECT_ID is set correctly
+- ❌ `PROJECT_ID` not set (optional, but needed for project board integration)
 - Check GitHub Actions logs for errors

 **Issues created but not on project board?**